GLink Entanglement Tutorial

 A row in the clustered CSV means:

-- the reported contact is the representative loop-closing contact;
+contactis the representative loop-closing contact; -

 Troubleshooting

-- Does the file contain protein atoms recognized by MDAnalysis?
+- Are protein atoms recognized by MDAnalysis?

-- Are C-alpha atoms present?
+- Are C-alpha atoms present for the analyzed residues?

 - Is the contact cutoff too small?